 In the past, utilizing a call recording service for your business phone service was expensive and complicated, but cloud phone systems, such as Nextiva, have changed the game.
 Cloud phone systems have simplified the process and dramatically reduced the price—a win-win situation for businesses.
 If you’re a current Nextiva customer interested in utilizing this feature, it can be easily added to all of our Nextiva Office plans for a small monthly fee.

-Also, with a cloud phone system you have more control over when your calls are recorded.
+Also, with a virtual phone system, you have more control over when your calls are recorded.
 Below are the recording modes available to you:

 - Always: automatically record all your calls in their entirety